PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

     ```bash
     docker pull ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlex/hps:paddlex3.1-cpu
     ```

+If you need to customize the build image, please refer [hps Project Documentation](../../deploy/hps/README_en.md#1-image-building)

 With the image prepared, navigate to the `server` directory and execute the following command to run the server: